WordPress/meta-environment/docs/troubleshooting.md

 	> ==> default: nginx: configuration file /etc/nginx/nginx.conf test failed

 	...then make sure that you cloned the WME repository into a folder named `wordpress-meta-environment`, rather than just `meta-environment`, or something arbitrary.
 If the folder is named anything other than `wordpress-meta-environment`, then the provision process will break.
 See the `Setup` section above for details.

+* **Make sure that you cloned the Meta Environment repository to a folder named `wordpress-meta-environment` inside VVV's `www/` directory.**

+	If you choose a different name, then WME will break during the provision stage, unless you also manually edit the Nginx configuration files for each site to reflect the name you chose.

 * **Subversion client version conflicts:** Subversion repositories are checked out using version 1.8 inside the virtual machine, and the 1.8 repository format is not compatible with the svn 1.7 client.
 If you have an older